Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

 2. Given that there isn't a consensus about how to treat the disease, patients must unfortunately educate themselves about their options -- the patient must be his/her own advocate, beginning with learning about the disease and different treatment choices.
 It is important to get educated about Myeloma via various ways, including asking their doctors questions, taking advantage of the many excellent webinars & seminars, and sharing experiences via support groups both in person and on-line.

 The SEER(Surveillance, Epidemiology and End Results) data from the National Cancer Institute provides survival data for many cancers including multiple myeloma.
-The 3 year survival rate that they report for multiple myeloma is 55.6%, whereas the Mayo Clinic reports their 3 year survival rate at close to 90%.
+The 4 year survival rate reported by SEER for multiple myeloma is 57.7%, whereas the Mayo Clinic reports their 4 year survival rate at close to 90%.
 Dr. Hari of the Medical College of Wisconsin provided a 3 year survival rate of 93.8%* vs. the SEER data of 55.6%, the best 3 year rate yet reported on this site.
 Also a doctor in LA, Dr. Berenson has shown 5 year survival of 89.7%*, and this is much better than the SEER data of 41%.
-Therefore, you are nearly 5.7* times more likely to survive in his care than in the average facility.
+Therefore, you are nearly 5.7* times more likely to die in 5 years at the average SEER facility than if under Dr. Berenson's care.
+Another way of saying this is that for every 100 patients Dr. Berenson will have lost 10.3 patients, whereas the average SEER facility would have lost 59 patients.
 UAMS is an excellent center and publishes their average life expectancy of almost 9 years versus the recent SEER life expectancy of 4 years.
 We believe this type of information, if available, will be invaluable to all multiple myeloma patients.
 God bless you all who have to be on this journey!
 You can email us with your comments or suggestions at editor@myelomasurvival.com.

-The myeloma survival rates have been obtained on line or received from myeloma specialists are as follows, and the comparison data from the National Cancer Institute or SEER(Surveillance, Epidemiology and End Results) data base is at the following link: http://seer.cancer.gov/csr/1975_2009_pops09/browse_csr.php?section=18&page=sect_18_table.09.html
+The myeloma survival rates have been obtained on line or received from myeloma specialists are as follows, and the comparison data from the National Cancer Institute or SEER(Surveillance, Epidemiology and End Results) data base is at the following link if you CLICK HERE.

 Western Region

 Institute for Myeloma & Bone Cancer Research(Dr.James Berenson), West Hollywood, CA - In a study of 100 of his patients his 5 year survival rate is 89.7%* vs. the SEER data of 40.9%.
-This is the best 5 year life expectancy yet presented on this site and means that your prognosis is 5.7* times better under his treatment than at that of the average SEER facility.
+This is the best 5 year life expectancy yet presented on this site.
+This means you are 5.7* times more likely to die at the average SEER facility than at IMBCR.
 This is truly a remarkable accomplishment.
 Link: www.berensononcology.com

-Seattle Cancer Care Alliance(Fred Hutchinson Cancer Research Center) , Seattle Washington - Their web site was recently updated and shows a 40% improvement within the last 4 years and now lists a 5 year survival rate of 70.8% versus the SEER data of 44.5%.
-You are therefore 1.9 times more likely to survive 5 years in their care than in the average SEER faciltiy.
+Seattle Cancer Care Alliance(Fred Hutchinson Cancer Research Center) , Seattle Washington - Their web site was recently updated and shows a 40% improvement within the last 5 years and now lists a 5 year survival rate of 72.7% versus the SEER data of 45.7%.
+They continually update survival rates and compare their performance to themselves and to their competition.
+Measurement and continuous improvement is a big reason they are beating the averages.
+You are therefore 1.9 times likely to die in the average SEER facility than in the care of SCCA.
 Link: http://www.seattlecca.org/diseases/myeloma-survival-rates.cfm

 Southern Region

-UAMS(Dr. Bart Barlogie), Little Rock AR - The 5 year relative survival rate for newly diagnosed patients is 79.4%* vs. the SEER relative survival data of 48.4%*.
-This means that you are 2.5* times more likely to be alive under their treatment than the average SEER facility.
-Their estimate for life expectancy for newly diagnosed Total Therapy 3 and 4 patients is now 15 years, which is the longest yet reported on this site and is 3.5 times longer than the 4 year average reported by the National Cancer Institute.
-Link: http://myeloma.uams.edu/upload/docs/Myeloma/MIRT%20Fall%20for%20web.pdf UAMS is one of the only if not the only facility that professes to CURE for multiple myeloma in approximately 40% of their low risk patients utilizing their Total Therapy 3a protocol.
-A great link to a debate at UAMS between Dr. Barlogie(UAMS) and Dr. Rajkumar(Mayo) about "Cure vs. Control" is as follows: http://myeloma.uams.edu/news/?sid=28&nid=9241
+UAMS(Dr. Fritz Van Rhee), Little Rock AR - The 5 year relative survival rate for newly diagnosed patients is 79.4%* vs. the SEER relative survival data of 48.4%*.
+This means that you are 2.5* times more likely to die under the care of the average SEER facility than if treated at UAMS Their estimate for life expectancy for newly diagnosed Total Therapy 3 and 4 patients is now 15 years, which is the longest yet reported on this site and is 3.5 times longer than the 4 year average reported by the National Cancer Institute.
+For the link CLICK HERE.
+UAMS is one of the only if not the only facility that professes to CURE for multiple myeloma in approximately 40% of their low risk patients utilizing their Total Therapy 3a protocol.
+A great link to a debate at UAMS between Dr. Barlogie(UAMS) and Dr. Rajkumar(Mayo) about "Cure vs. Control" can be seen if you CLICK HERE.

 Midwest Region

 Medical College of Wisconsin(Dr Parameswaran Hari), Milwaukee, Wisconsin - They have provided their 3 year survival of 93.8%* vs. the SEER data of 55.6%.
 Their 2 year survival was equally impressive at 97.7%* vs. the SEER survival rate of 65%.
 This is now the best 3 year survival rate for a facility yet presented on this site.
 This is a remarkable performance and is exactly why this site was developed.
 This is such a great find, for a center that is not that well known outside the Wisconsin area, and has a myeloma patient population of 1000.
 I think Milwaukee's little myeloma treasure is no longer their little secret.
-If you are under the care of Dr Parameswaran Hari at the Medical College of Wisconsin you are 13* times more likely to survive 2 years and 7.2* times more likely to survive 3 years under their care than the average SEER faciltity.
-Link: http://www.mcw.edu/neoplasticdiseases/faculty/ParameswaranHari.htm#.T6Jn3Kt8Alc
+You are 13* times more likely to die in 2 years and 7.2* times more likely to die in 3 years under the care of the average SEER facility vs. under the care of Dr. Hari.
+For a Link CLICK HERE

-University of Kansas Medical Center (Siddhartha Ganguly, MD, FACP) Kansas City, Kansas – This is a new one on me, because if we adjust the observed survival for patients under the care of Dr. Ganguly, the relative survival rate for two years is 100.1%.
+University of Kansas Cancer Center (Siddhartha Ganguly, MD, FACP) Kansas City, Kansas – This is a new one on me, because if we adjust the observed survival for patients under the care of Dr. Ganguly, the relative survival rate for two years is 100.1%.
 What this means is that in the first two years Dr. Ganguly's patients have a better chance of survival than the average American without multiple myeloma.
 That is a remarkable performance.
-Also, you are 3.3* times more likely to survive 4 years, when compared to the average SEER facility.
+Also, you are 3.3* times more likely to die in 4 years at the average SEER facility than if treated by Dr. Ganguly.
 They have provided their transplant experience over the past 5 years and report a 2 year survival rate of 100.1%* versus the SEER data of 64.1%, and a 4 year survival rate of 84.8%* versus the SEER survival rate of 49.2%.
 Therefore, receiving care through Dr. Ganguly is one of the best options for patients with multiple myeloma in the Midwest region.
-Link: http://experts.kumc.edu/people/215-Siddhartha_Ganguly
+For the Link CLICK HERE

 Eastern Region